In Theory: A Brief Overview of Language Development Theories

 He asserted that children would only be able to fully grasp some concepts within specific developmental stages, due to the fact that certain sections of the brain would only further develop at certain ages.

-For example, since the sensorimotor area develops first during the first two years of a child’s life, children focus on their immediate surroundings, experimenting with the things around them by playing with them, biting them or throwing them.
+For example, since the sensorimotor stage develops first during the first two years of a child’s life, children focus on their immediate surroundings, experimenting with the things around them by playing with them, biting them or throwing them.

 Throughout this stage, they’ll take things apart, put things back together and explore the concept of things existing in and out of sight.
 By the end of it all, they’ll be able to visualize things that aren’t there in front of them, which is arguably the most crucial part of this stage when it comes to language and communication.

-Next comes the preoperational stage in which children are able to develop their imagination and think in slightly more abstract ways.
+Next comes the preoperational stage in which children are able to think in slightly more abstract ways.
 They begin to toy with symbols.
 They’ll use words in ways that aren’t generally accepted or understood.
-For example, they may use the word “pillow” to mean “cloth” purely because of the few shared characteristics between the two objects.

 They do this for egocentric communication.
 Anyone who’s ever tried to communicate with a two-year-old will know that they aren’t all that interested in other perspectives.
 They’re too busy trying to explore their own mind, so don’t take it personally.

-You may have noticed already that these concepts focus less on language and more on cognitive development during childhood and you’d be right.
 That being said, it’s still important to know because Piaget did establish that language plays a huge role in cognitive development, chiefly in the way children use language throughout each stage.

 During the sensorimotor stage, children experiment with sounds, and language is mostly about the auditory aspects.
 They don’t care about the meaning, they just like to create sounds.
-During the pre-operational stage, children use language to express themselves, but they can’t really distinguish conversation from pure expression.

 During the concrete operational stage, children state facts and observations.
 Finally, during the formal operational stage, children are able to use language to express, discuss and debate abstract concepts.

-Vygotsky’s Constructivist Learning Theory
+4. Vygotsky’s Constructivist Learning Theory

-Not completely unrelated was Vygotsky’s theory of social development.
 It’s referred to as the constructivist perspective and describes the concept of development through construction of thought and meaning.
 To understand it completely, you first have to understand his perspective.

 It challenges the more widely-held concept of knowledge and proposes that knowledge is a construction of meaning unique to the individual.
 How a person grew up (their culture) will affect how they think.
 He emphasizes the importance of others in our development (i.e., social interaction and guided learning).